-Throughout this policy, the term bullying is used in place of harassment, intimidation and bullying.
+Throughout this policy the term bullying is used in place of harassment, intimidation and bullying.

-Bullying, harassment and intimidation is an intentional written, verbal or physical act that a student has exhibited toward another particular student more than once.
+Bullying, harassment and intimidation is an intentional written, verbal, electronic or physical act that a student has exhibited toward another particular student more than once.
 The intentional act also includes violence within a dating relationship.
-The behavior The behavior causes both mental and/or physical harm to the other student and is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment for the other student.
-This behavior is prohibited on school property or at a school-sponsored activity.
+The behavior causes mental or physical harm to the other student and is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment for the other student.
+This behavior is prohibited on school property, on a school bus or at a school-sponsored activity.
+Students found responsible for harassment, intimidation or bullying by an electronic act may be suspended.
+Discipline procedures will not infringe on any student's rights under the First Amendment to the Constitution of the United States.
+When the behavior is sexual harassment, the Title IX sexual harassment grievance process will be followed, if applicable, prior to imposing any discipline that cannot be imposed without resolution of the Title IX process.